aman-roy/til/_posts/2021-03-20-dummy-webcam.md

 author_link: "http://amanroy.me"
 ---

-This hack will help in streaming a pre-recorded video as a webcam video in an ubuntu-based Linux distro.
+This method will help in streaming a pre-recorded video as a webcam video in an ubuntu-based Linux distro.

-## **Method**
+## **Procedure**

 **Step 1 :** Install `ffmpeg` and `v4l-utils`.
 ```shell